Want to apply

 If you hold a residence permit in Norway, you can apply for a Norwegian travel document for refugees or an immigrant's passport.

-If you are a Swedish, Danish, Icelandic or Finnish citizen, all you need to do to live in Norway, is to report a move to the National Registry.
+If you are a Swedish, Danish, Icelandic and Finnish citizen, you must report relocation to the National Population Register.

 If you have a family immigration permit and have been abused by your spouse or cohabitant, you can apply for an independent residence permit.